-A photomontage reflecting on the biopsy required to confirm the CML diagnosis, the mutant cells and the chromosome 9 and 22 deviation.
+A photomontage reflecting on the biopsy performed by Dr Hayder Hussein, required to confirm the CML diagnosis, the mutant cells and the chromosome 9 and 22 deviation.

 A normal microscopic view of healthy bone marrow cells would be populated with many pink round shapes representing oxygenating red cells.
 With CML the purple shapes representing the diseased white cells are many, many times more than normal and overpower the red cells.